Trienko/heracommissioning/README.md

 `redpipe.py` provides some basic reduction related processing commands:

 1. Manual basic flagging: antenna, baselines and auto
+2. Run aoflagger (zen.2457545.48707.xx_strategy.rfis)
-2. Bandpass calibration of galactic center ms
+3. Bandpass calibration of galactic center ms
-3. Transfer of bandpass solution in 2 to all ms in directory
+4. Transfer of bandpass solution in 2 to all ms in directory
-4. Plotting of badpass cal solution in 2
+5. Plotting of badpass cal solution in 2
-5. Imaging of all ms in directory
+6. Imaging of all ms in directory

 `python redpipe.py --flag_all_basic --bandpass_gc --plotcal_gc --applycal_gc_all --create_images --print_lst`

 `--flag_all_basic: flag known bad channels, autocorrelations and antenna`

+`--flag_ao: flag with ao flagger using strategy zen.2457545.48707.xx_strategy.rfis`

 `--bandpass_gc: do a bandpass calibration on the snapshot where the galactic center is at zenith`